ibm-cloud-docs/watsonxdata/import_data.md

 1. In the **Creating table from a file** form, drag a file to the box or click to upload.

-   .CSV, .Parquet, .json, .txt are the supported data file formats.
+   CSV, .Parquet, .JSON, .TXT are the supported data file formats.
+   Creating a table from a file is only supported by iceberg catalogs.
-   For .json file, you must enclose the content in `[]`.
+   For JSON file, you must enclose the content in `[]`.
-   For .json file, multilevel data is not supported.
+   The default file format for Hive is ORC and for Iceberg is Parquet.
+   {: note}

+   You can apply the configuration for Encoding, Escape character, Field delimiter, and Line delimiter prior to uploading any .CSV and .TXT files.
+Default values are as follows:
+   Encoding value: UTF-8
+   Escape character: \\
+   Field delimiter: ,
+   Line delimiter: \n
    {: note}

 1. Click the data type and choose the required data types for each column.
 Click **Next**.